murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Procedures/Dungeon Procedure.md

 ### Losing Direction
 Some dungeons are straightforward and are difficult to get lost in, but some dungeons have Passages that are veritable mazes of interconnecting hallways, nooks, and crannies, that don't necessarily have to be relevant or make sense.
 In difficult to navigate Passages, the party will need to elect a Wayfinder to find the right paths.
-Every time they head into a chaotic Passages, they make an appropriate ability check to see if they can keep their way.
+Every time they head into a chaotic Passage, they make an appropriate ability check to see if they can keep their way.
 If they lose their way, they have to spend 1 Dungeon Cycle getting back on track (possible invoking more Wandering Encounters).

 ## Lighting
 Unless a Dungeon has its own source of illumination, characters will probably want to carry a source of light.
 Even characters with Darkvision will have a difficult time properly navigating and exploring a fully dark Dungeon.